-Buddha Purnima 2017 - Lord Buddha's birthday is celebrated as Buddha Purnima (Buddha Jayanti) all over world.
-In 2017, Buddha Purnima falls on 10th of May, Wednesday.
+Buddha Jayanti 2023 - Lord Buddha's birthday is celebrated as Buddha Purnima (Buddha Jayanti) all over world.
+In 2023, Buddha Purnima falls on 5th of May, Friday.

 Buddha Purnima is also popular as Buddha’s Birthday, Buddha Jayanti, Vaishakh Purnima and Vesak Day.